virgesmith/rust101/README.md

 ## Complex

-Reinventing the wheel to learn how operator overloading works in rust.
-Which seem to be a little restrictive for noncommutative operations - the first argument must be your new type, e.g this doesn't seem (from what I understand) to be possible
+Reinventing the wheel to learn (mainly) how operator overloading works in rust.
+Which seem to be a little restrictive for noncommutative operations - the first argument must be your new type, e.g this doesn't seem (from what I understand) to be possible with the normal implementation

 ```rust
 impl<T> Div<T> for Cplx<T>